Cathedral of La Laguna: Music

 Music chapel attached to the cathedral was created.
-He served as choirmaster composer Miguel Jurado Bustamante born in Cadiz.
+He served as choirmaster composer Miguel Jurado Bustamante born in Cádiz.
 Among the major composers of the cathedral include: Remigio Oliva, Manuel Fragoso and Nicolás González.

 The musical production of Miguel Jurado Bustamante covers all genres of religious music in Latin (masses, motets, psalms, Magnificats, hymns, litanies, lamentations, responses and antiphons dedicated to the Virgin Mary) and Castilian (carols).
 Some 140 works have been located thus far by this composer, representing a large output.

 Miguel Jurado trained other local musicians, the most important of whom was Domingo Crisanto Delgado Gómez, one of the most famous composers from the Canaries in the nineteenth century, who in 1836 would become the first organist of the Cathedral of San Juan Bautista of Puerto Rico.
 Crisanto's production is predominantly vocal and choral, not only a cappella but also with accompaniment of organ, piano or instrumental group.

 Finally, another great composer who worked at the cathedral was Domingo Herrera Guillén, of whom only a single work is preserved.